 2. Figure out what motivates you

-It’s important when writing a career plan, to figure out what your motives are and what you’re passionate about.
-For example, if you don’t like sitting at a desk all day you wouldn’t choose a job like accounting or administration.
+It’s important to figure out your motives and what you’re passionate about.
+For example, if you don’t like sitting at a desk all day, you wouldn’t choose a job like accounting or administration.

 3. Establish your current position

 Before you jump into anything drastic, it’s important to assess where you are right now.
-You need to take an honest look at your life and evaluate your income, job position or where you are in your education.
-This will help write down the next step which is to identify your skills and start setting SMART goals.
+You need to take an honest look at your life and evaluate your income, job position, and current standing in terms of education.
+This will help you brainstorm the next step, which is to identify your skills and start setting SMART goals.

 4. Identify what qualities you bring to the table